jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 - add a new method to the `Speaker` interface, and implement it in each language struct, to have it automatically come through in our person structs
 - add a new person struct implementing `HasName` and give it speaking abilities by embedding a `Speaker`

 This is the kind of code-reuse I was looking for when I started using Go.
-Yes, using vanilla interfaces and struct embedding is technically a form of code reuse, in the same way that a single standalone function enables code-reuse.
-But when somebody googles code reuse mechanisms, they typically have something more powerful in mind, and I'd say this pattern hits the spot.
+Yes, using vanilla interfaces and struct embedding is technically a form of code reuse, but so is the existence of functions themselves.
+When somebody googles code reuse mechanisms, they typically have something more powerful in mind, and I'd say this pattern hits the spot.

 ## The Go Trait Pattern